dtekcth/data101/src/beginner/virtualization/guest.md

 When prompted to select installation type, simply choose _Erase disk and install ubuntu_.
 This will only wipe the virtual drive we created and not your real drive.

-When creating your user it is still good practice to use a secure password.
+When creating your user it is still good practice to use a secure password even though it is just a virtual system.

 > [Warning]
 > If you forget your password you will not be able to use your VM anymore and will have to reinstall it!